 Chris St. Pierre

 Chris St. Pierre has 20-plus years of healthcare and biomedical sector experience.
-He has extensive experience in venture-backed biomedical device company and genetic lab development and commercialization, from sales and marketing leadership to venture funding to clinical study oversight in U.S. and Germany with companies such as Novoste, FoxHollow Technologies (acquired by ev3), Pathway Medical Technologies, AtheroMed (acquired by Volcano Therapeutics), Mercator MedSystems, Resolve Health and Resolve Molecular Diagnostics.
-Mr. St. Pierre started his career working with L.S.U.
-Cardiology at The Medical Center of Louisiana, New Orleans.
-After earning a graduate degree in business, he spent time at Pritchard Capital Partners in New Orleans working in equity research and investment banking.
-That combined experience prepared him for the next almost 20 years of commercializing venture-backed biomedical, genetic lab, and healthcare-related start-ups.
-He is currently Principal at Renatus Partners in Fairhope, Alabama which develops and invests in ventures in the healthcare sector; Co-Founder and Partner of genetics companies Resolve Health and Resolve Molecular Diagnostics in Franklin, Tennessee; and Chief Commercial Officer of Obsequio Hospital Ventures in Austin, Texas.
-Mr. St. Pierre studied Microbiology at Louisiana State University and earned a B.S. in Cardiopulmonary Sciences from Louisiana State University Medical Center, Health Sciences Center - New Orleans, followed by earning a Master of Business Administration from Tulane University’s A.B.
+He has extensive experience in venture-backed biomedical / healthcare company development and commercialization, from sales and marketing leadership to venture funding to clinical study oversight in U.S. and Germany with companies such as Novoste, FoxHollow Technologies (acquired by ev3), Pathway Medical Technologies, AtheroMed (acquired by Volcano Therapeutics/Philips), and Mercator MedSystems.
+He is currently Principal at Renatus Partners LLC in Fairhope, Alabama which develops and invests in healthcare, biomedical, and technology ventures.
+He is a Co-Founder of the genetics lab Resolve Molecular Diagnostics and Resolve Health in Franklin, Tennessee and New Orleans, Louisiana, and serves on Advisory Boards for Memoro, Black Hawk Medical, Eagle American Glove Co., Trion Smile, Falcão Glas and Karmanterra.
+Mr. St. Pierre studied Microbiology/Zoology at Louisiana State University and earned a B.S. in Cardiopulmonary Sciences from Louisiana State University Medical Center, Health Sciences Center - New Orleans, followed by earning a Master of Business Administration from Tulane University’s A.B.
 Freeman School of Business in New Orleans, Louisiana.
-He has served on the Healthcare Industry Panel for Tulane University’s MD / MBA program, currently serves as a member of the Steering Committee for the H. Pete Jones Neuroscience Research Endowment for USA Health System and as a member of the Patron Committee at Fairhope Elementary School, and is an active parent developing the Bayside Academy Lacrosse Club with his sons.
-Originally from Louisiana, he and his wife, Catherine, have called Fairhope home for 15 years.
-They have three sons, Carter, Charles and Christian.
+He later completed the Emory University School of Medicine / Georgia Institute of Technology Mini-Med School Continuing Education program for Bio-Medical Science and Engineering.
+He and his wife, Catherine, reside in Fairhope, Alabama with their three sons.

 Mac Taul co-founded Point Logistics Transportation in 2006.
 The company quickly grew into a full-service intermodal transport company, with a large fleet of trucks and operators.
 Point Logistics now serves clients throughout the United States, and offers drayage services at ports all along the Gulf Coast.
 He earned his B.S. in Business Management from Birmingham Southern College and and MBA from the University of South Alabama.